-Her career includes the following positions: teacher (general and special education); clinician (hospitals, prisons, mental health centers); Special Assistant to the Provost and President, adjunct faculty, WVU; Consultant, Corporate Behavior Analysts (1986-93), Sr. Consultant, the Continuous Learning Group (1993-1997); Senior Vice President Strategic Consulting and then President and CEO of Aubrey Daniels International (1997-1914); Executive Director of the AD Institute, a 501c3 (2014-2015).
-During this time Darnell was active in Civil Rights in Alabama in the 1960s and served on national boards related to policy issues on reducing violence in America.
-She was invited to the While House for the passage of the Brady Bill.
+Her career includes the following positions: teacher (general and special education); clinician (hospitals, prisons, mental health centers); Special Assistant to the Provost and President, adjunct faculty, WVU; Consultant, Corporate Behavior Analysts (1986-93), Sr. Consultant, the Continuous Learning Group (1993-1997); Senior Vice President Strategic Consulting and then President and CEO of Aubrey Daniels International (1997-2014); Executive Director of the AD Institute, a 501c3 (2014-2015).
+Darnell was active in Civil Rights in Alabama in the 1960s and served on national boards related to policy issues on reducing violence in America.
+She was invited to the White House for the passage of the Brady Bill.
 Both reflected her passion for reducing coercive control over others.

-Darnell as co-owner of Context Management, Inc, is on special assignment to ABA Technologies, Inc., and a member of the Board of Directors of the Cambridge Center for Behavioral Studies.
+Darnell as co-owner of Context Management, Inc., is on special assignment to ABA Technologies, Inc., and a member of the Board of Directors of the Cambridge Center for Behavioral Studies.
 She is also a member of the Association of Behavior Analysis, as well as state associations; Board of Directors, Women@theFrontier; Board of Advisers, The University of Alabama, College of Arts and Sciences.
-She serves as a volunteer for the Low country Symphony Orchestra organization and the Art Center of Coastal Carolina.
-Her three children and their families give hope to what lies ahead.
+She serves as a volunteer for the Low Country Symphony Orchestra organization and the Art Center of Coastal Carolina.
+Darnell’s three children and their families inspire her hopes for the future.
 Her constant source of purpose and delight is her husband Andy, also a behavior analyst.